canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-5.md

   - Use nicely documented, pre-built models for common scenarios:
     - [can-rest-model] - A simple restful connection without the need to configure a [can-query-logic].
     - [can-realtime-rest-model] - A simple restful connection with automatic list management.
-    - [can-super-model] - A restful connection with most of [can-connect]'s features already configured.
+    - [can-super-model] - A restful connection with most of [can-connect]’s features already configured.
   - More easily configure [can-query-logic].
-If your service layer matches [can-query-logic]'s expectations, all configuration comes from your [can-define/map/map DefineMap].
+If your service layer matches [can-query-logic]’s expectations, all configuration comes from your [can-define/map/map DefineMap].
 The following defines a `Todo` type and connects it to a restful service.
 No need to create a `new set.Algebra()`!